 In a way, I feel like the boy who brought his five small barley loaves and two small fish to Jesus (John 6: 5-13).
 Andrew, one of the disciples, asked the logical question: ‘but how far will they go among so many?’
 Yet, when Jesus took the loaves and fish, gave thanks and distributed them, five thousand people were fed, with twelve baskets of leftovers.
 The problem of childhood malnutrition is so daunting; will this breakfast project make a difference?
 I appreciate the simple faith and obedience of the boy, entrusting what he had to Jesus and letting him do the rest.
 It is also my prayer that this little breakfast project will be used by him to bless these precious children and their families physically and spiritually so that they will grow to their full potential.

 Paediatrician in East Asia

-Will you pray for medical missions?
+Will you pray for Healthcare Missions?